Accessible Home and Vehicle Modifications

 - You can also purchase outdoor stair lifts.
 These are often ideal for deck applications and are specially engineered to withstand the elements.

 Your home should be a haven, not a hazard when it comes to accessibility.
-Whether you are aging in your home or you use a wheelchair, these accessible vehicle and home products are simple and effective first steps at improving the mobility in your life.
+Whether you are aging in your home or you use a wheelchair, these accessible vehicles and home products are simple and effective first steps at improving the mobility in your life.